GAIA-UNIL/G2S/SNESIM.md

   - `totalStat` and `maxDepth` logic selects deepest compatible statistics
   - if multiple branches reach same depth, stats are summed bin-by-bin
 - per-level internal progress reset removed for SNESIM by using callback-based overall progress aggregation
-- path-position and per-pixel trace dumps are kept in code but disabled by default
+- path-position dump helper is kept in code but disabled by default
 - temporary posterior CSV dump has been removed from SNESIM output
 - computation timing now reports the simulation-loop duration (QS-style lines)
 - tree build/load phase timing is logged separately (`[SNESIM] tree creation time`)